Kristen Bell's Personal Hygiene Is Great, Thanks For Asking

 Advertisement

 R29: I just got it yesterday and I love the texture.
-I love how lightweight it is, but it’s very moisturizing.
+I love how lightweight it is, but it’s very moisturising.
 My skin slurped it right up.

 Advertisement